Willow Wealth

-Willow Wealth Inc. (stylized as Willow Wealth and formerly known as Yieldstreet) is an American financial services company based in New York City.
-The company operates an online platform offering investments in private market asset classes including art, real estate, legal finance, and other alternative investments.
+Willow Wealth Inc. (formerly Yieldstreet) is an American financial technology company headquartered in New York City that operates an online platform for alternative investments.
+The platform enables accredited investors and retail investors to access private market asset classes including real estate, private credit, private equity, art, and legal finance.
+As of 2025, the platform reports more than 500,000 members and over $6 billion in cumulative investments.

 History

-Yieldstreet was founded in 2015 by Milind Mehere, a co-founder of Yodle, and Michael Weisz, who had held leadership roles in specialty finance firms.
+The company was founded in 2015 as Yieldstreet by Milind Mehere, a co-founder of Yodle, and Michael Weisz, who had held leadership roles in specialty finance firms.
+It positioned itself as a platform to provide retail investors access to alternative investments traditionally available only to institutions and wealthy individuals.

-In April 2019, Yieldstreet acquired Athena Art Finance from The Carlyle Group for $170 million.
+In April 2019, the company acquired Athena Art Finance from The Carlyle Group for $170 million, expanding into art-secured lending.
 Later that year, it acquired WealthFlex to integrate self-directed IRA capabilities.
+In November 2023, the company acquired Cadre, an online real estate investment platform.